Website Stewardship and Standards

 Always check your work After creating a new link on a webpage, it is important to always check your work.
 View the live page and then click on the new link that was created to ensure the link is working as expected.

 Rationale: People that use screen readers can use a keyboard shortcut to scan through a page and find all the links on a page.
 Each link needs to have unique and descriptive link text so that the user knows where each link will take them.
 Also, users do not need to be told to click on a link.

-Seattle Public Schools is committed to providing consistent and predictable operations.
+SPS is committed to providing consistent and predictable operations.
 Checking our work to ensure we only share working links and high-quality communications with students/families helps fulfill that commitment.

 Placeholders and “Under Construction”

 When a page is published and visible to site visitors, it should not be blank or have placeholder text like “Under Construction” or “More information coming soon.”

 If content is not finalized then the webpage should stay in draft mode, hidden from site visitors.
 A page should only be published when there is useful information for site visitors.

 If the web services team finds a blank page, it will be reverted to a draft and hidden from site visitors.

 Rationale SPS is committed to providing consistent and predictable operations.
 Linking to pages that do not have any helpful information, is not fulfilling this commitment.
 Families have limited time to find the information they need.
 Don’t make their experience challenging and unpleasant by sending them to blank pages.